 Later that year, a second Effexor lawsuit related to birth defects was filed in federal court in Pennsylvania by an Illinois couple.
 The plaintiffs in that suit alleged that exposure to Effexor caused their daughter to be born with a condition called hypoplastic left heart syndrome.
 While that condition was not fatal, the plaintiffs claimed that the syndrome requires expensive and repeated surgeries and medical treatment to correct.

 Another Effexor lawsuit was filed in October 2012 by a Montana couple whose daughter was also born with congenital heart defects.
 That suit, filed in state court in Montana, likewise named Pfizer as a defendant, along with the drugstore chain that filled the prescription, the pharmacist who dispensed Effexor, and the doctor who prescribed it to the expectant mother.

 In 2013, nine Effexor birth control lawsuits that had been filed in federal courts were consolidated for pre-trial proceedings in a process called Multidistrict Litigation, or MDL.
 As a result, a single federal judge in Pennsylvania will oversee the cases as the parties prepare for trial.
 MDL is designed to reduce the time needed for the cases to be heard by avoiding the need to duplicate the same procedures for each lawsuit.
 The number of Effexor lawsuits is expected to grow in coming years.

 If you gave birth to a child with birth defects after taking Effexor, you may have a cause of action against the manufacturer of the drug.
 In a successful suit, patients may be awarded damages for their child's birth defects, including compensation for medical expenses, the cost of care, and pain and suffering.
-You can have an attorney review the facts of your situation free.
+To learn more, contact a skilled drugs and medical device attorney near you.